Transformation. Possibly the most overused word in business today.

 Everything seems to be about transforming, we insist on putting a transformation wrapper around so many things in business.
 Digital transformation.
 Operating model transformation.
 Strategy transformation.
 CRM transformation (upgrade and roll out new IT).
 Data Centre transformation (really, isn’t this just about keeping the lights on?).

 This suits the traditional management consultancies, they have built their businesses around advising organisations to lurch from one large transformation to another.

 True transformation has its place of course – when is it correctly used.
-Strategic change, where the essence of the company fundamentally changes in a material way, is true transformational change.
+Strategic change, where the essence of the company fundamentally changes materially, is true transformational change.

-There are some companies who have truly transformed over the last few years.
+Some companies have truly transformed over the last few years.
 Netflix began as an organisation who posted DVDs to our homes and now streams films.
-Marvel, founded back in 1939, transformed itself from an organisation who were known for toys and comics to one where most of their net sales now come from licensing and films, ‘The Avengers’ alone made $1.52b in 2012.
+Marvel, founded in 1939, transformed itself from solely toys and comics to licensing and films, with ‘Avengers: Endgame’ alone making £2.8bn, becoming the highest-grossing film of all time.
 And remember when Amazon only sold books?
-Now most of their revenue comes from AWS.
+Now, most of its revenue comes from AWS.